 Our objective is to analyze in the simplest possible way the trade implications of differences in the ease of factor reallocation.
-We introduce this through heterogeneity of the substitution parameter σ in a production function that has been used extensively in the labor literature (Acemoglu and Autor, 2011).
+We introduce this through heterogeneity of the substitution parameter σ in a production function for the routine input which has been used extensively in the labor literature (Acemoglu and Autor, 2011).
 It is intended to capture a variety of adjustment frictions, e.g. firing costs, risk aversion, etc. in a reduced form way.
 Before solving the model, we provide a simple way to micro-found differences in σ .

-The model is structured as the canonical $2 \times 2 \times 2$ Heckscher-Ohlin (HO) model where the pattern of trade is determined by the interaction of country-specific factor endowments and sector-specific factor intensities.
-Its distinguishing feature is that the endowments of the relevant production factors for the production of the two final goods, namely non-routine tasks and a routine intermediate, are endogenously determined ('produced') by the optimal allocation of labor to either task.6 Two countries with identical endowments of 'primitive' factors, capital and labor, can have an incentive to trade, simply because they differ in the substitutability of capital and labor in the production of the routine tasks.
+At the level of final output production, our model is structured as the canonical $2 \times 2 \times 2$ Heckscher-Ohlin (HO) model where the pattern of trade is determined by the interaction of country-specific factor endowments and sector-specific factor intensities.
+Its distinguishing feature is that the endowments of the relevant production factors for the production of the two final goods, namely non-routine tasks and a routine intermediate, are endogenously determined ('produced') by the optimal allocation of labor to either task, with capital dedicated entirely to the production of the routine intermediate input.
+Two countries with identical endowments of 'primitive' factors, capital and labor, can have an incentive to trade, simply because they differ in the substitutability of capital and labor in the production of the routine tasks.
 A country with a higher elasticity of substitution parameter σ will be able to move labor more easily out of routine tasks when capital becomes abundant.
 It will specialize in the final good industry that uses the scarce, non-routine factor more intensely.
+The novel driving force for trade in our framework lies in the varying friction for labor reallocation across tasks.

 The comparative statics analysis considers how countries with different σ parameters adjust differentially to an exogenous increase in the capital stock that triggers capital-labor substitution and the reallocation of labor.
 To study this in a static model, we measure the change from an initial point of production where the equilibrium allocation is identical in the two countries.
-We will discuss that this requires a normalization of the CES function to make the same production plan attainable without requiring the other parameters than σ to be country specific.
+Because the σ parameter not only changes the curvature but also the intercept of the CES production function, a normalization is needed to assure that the same production plan is attainable if we make only the σ parameter country specific.